lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-A pair style and compute for Proper Orthogonal Descriptors (POD).
-POD is a methodology for deriving descriptors based on the Karhuen-Loeve expansion.
+A pair style and fitpod style for Proper Orthogonal Descriptors (POD).
+POD is a methodology for deriving descriptors based on the proper orthogonal decomposition.
 The ML-POD package provides an efficient implementation for running simulations with POD potentials, along with fitting the potentials natively in LAMMPS.
-If you want to use the fitting functionality in `compute_podfit`, you must install the LAPACK library on your machine, which will be included in your build via `CMakeLists.txt`
+If you want to use the fitting functionality in `fitpod`, you must install the LAPACK library on your machine, which will be included in your build via `CMakeLists.txt`